Capalaba

 Health performance in Capalaba is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

 Capalaba faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~9,967 people), leading that of the average SA2 area but lower than Greater Brisbane's 55.1%.
+The rate of private health cover is approximately 52% of the total population (~9,967 people), compared to 55.1% across Greater Brisbane.

 Mental health issues impact 9.7% of residents, while asthma affects 8.6%.
-Approximately 65.1% of residents declare themselves completely clear of medical ailments, compared to 66.8% across Greater Brisbane.
-As of the latest data (2016), 19.5% of residents are aged 65 and over (3,743 people).
+A total of 65.1% of residents declare themselves completely clear of medical ailments, compared to 66.8% across Greater Brisbane.
+The area has 19.5% of residents aged 65 and over (3,743 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health